tutikka/simple-service-monitor/README.md

 Simple Service Monitor is a tool to monitor your services for outages or increases in latency.

-- Desktop application to set up various kinds of services and provide a dashboard view
+- Desktop application to set up different types of services and provide a status view and graphical trend of each service
-- Graphical trend of each service
+- Save, open and import services from disk
-- Save, open and import list of services from disk (JSON)
+- HTML5 page to quickly view status using a browser (desktop, mobile, etc.)
-- HTTP server with restful API to query services
+- HTTP server with JSON-based restful API to manage services

 Available service types: